 Our desire for cheap goods and services is creating the demand for labor trafficking.
 With regard to Third World Human Trafficking, you can find out more about what you can do on the "Fair Trade" tab at this site.
 In the developed countries, if you come across someone who is working 24/7 as a dish washer, attendant at a retirement home, nail salon, etc. most likely they are a victim of labor trafficking and you should call the police.

 Every business model is made up of supply, demand and the middleman/woman.
 With Trafficking, law enforcement can take care of the middle man, which is the Trafficker.
 What we can do is act to decrease the supply/demand side.
 Our Power Point on the "Speakers" tab and this handout (you need to left click on the word "handout" and the document will come up) has many activities an individual or group can do to fight Human Trafficking that addresses the supply and demand aspect of this issue.
+There are also power points on the parents, teen, porn and ministry tabs to help you raise awareness and empower people to act.
 If you are trying to find a group in your area that doing something like "street outreach," then google "Human Trafficking Walk or Task Force (your city or county) and go walk or contact the organization that put on the Walk and the people there as will a task force, will be able to tell you who is doing what in your community.

 If you want to stay current on what is happening, more and more communities are creating task forces.
-Simply google "Human Trafficking task force in the major city near you and you should be able to find one.
+Simply google "Human Trafficking task force" in the major city near you and you should be able to find one.
 There, you can connect with others to serve the needs that are relevant to your community.
+One aspect of this issue that is gaining more and more popularity is the idea of decriminalizing prostitution for the prostitute because of Sweden's claim that when they did that, human trafficking was reduced.
+The fact is that in every country that decriminalized prostitution or legalized prostitution, human trafficking increased.
+This handout outlines the research on that.
 It is my prayer that the handout, the resources at this site and the book will empower you to join the fight.
 Together we can end the cruel exploitation of men, women and children.